hubbertj/elasticsearch-informix-tool/README.md

   Options:

-  -f, --force  <indexName>  Use if you want to specify the index.
+  -f, &ensp; --force &ensp; *indexName* &ensp; Use if you want to specify the index.
 And want to skip the data gather process.
-  -c, --create <indexName>  When used this will create a new index and insert the new documents
+  -c, &ensp; --create &ensp; *indexName* &ensp; When used this will create a new index and insert the new documents
-  -u, --update <indexName>  When used this will try to update the index and insert the new documents.
+  -u, &ensp; --update &ensp; *indexName* &ensp; When used this will try to update the index and insert the new documents.
-  -h, --help                output usage information
+  -h, &ensp; --help &ensp; output usage information

 ## How to use the elasticsearch-informix-tool

     $> node elasticsearch-informix-tool -c searchable

-    This will pull json from the database, then create a index called searchable Then inject documents from the json file into your new index "searchable".
+This will pull json from the informix database, then create a index called `searchable`
+Then inject documents from the json file into your new index `searchable`.

 ## Notes
 All configuration are located in the config/application.properties file When the applicaiton runs the _data_ingress.jar it creates a output folder with FilterDataList.json and RawDataList.json RawDataList.json is before the merge is applied.

 If you have a issue with herp size you make need to run node like this

-$> node --max-old-space-size=4096 elasticsearchTool --create <indexName>
+    $> node --max-old-space-size=4096 elasticsearch-informix-tool --create `indexName`